-There is no indication of any attempt to pay this by card.
-Closer examination of the Business Rules show that it is not permissible to pay for a BT Phone Bill with a Credit Card.
-However the LTSB card used for the Banking withdrawal was a Debit (and not a Credit) Card.
-It could be that an attempt was made to settle with a different Credit Card and the system indicated that it was not acceptable.
-There is no record of any attempt to use the LTSB card as a Payment card.
-Also, when checking for a failed card transaction in an earlier basket (point 3 in section 3), the value of the failed payment was £141 and not £76.09.
+Although the LTSB card used for the Banking withdrawal was a Debit Card, there is no record of any attempt to use that LTSB card as a Payment card.
+Also, when checking for a failed card transaction in an earlier basket (point 3 in section 4), the value of the failed payment was £141 and not £76.09.
 Therefore this couldn't be the failure referred to.